Heritage walk to see iconic churches on MG Road

 St Andrews Church

 Quick trivia: The total cost to build and construct the St Andrews Church was around INR 33,500.
-And the bell tower is said to have been damaged due to the heavy rains and restoration work was undertaken to get it restored.
+And the bell tower is said to have been damaged due to the heavy rains and restoration work was undertaken to restore it.

 Unfortunately, I could not go inside the church.

-• There is a metro station right next to the Holy Trinity Church.
+- There is a metro station right next to the Holy Trinity Church.
 The name of the metro station to get down is the Trinity Circle.
-Distance between Trinity Circle metro station and Holy Trinity Church is just 450 metres.
+The distance between Trinity Circle metro station and Holy Trinity Church is just 450 metres.

-• For up-to-date information on the routes and timings, refer Namma Metro website.
+- For up-to-date information on the routes and timings, refer to the Namma Metro website.

-• I personally do not like this commutation as the auto drivers generally demand more money than what is calculated on the metres and most times the auto drivers refuse to take the passengers.
+- Personally, I wouldn’t say I like this commutation as the auto drivers generally demand more money than what is calculated on the metres and most times the auto drivers refuse to take the passengers.

 Closing Notes